HannesRammer/Dartabase/dartabase_model/README.md

     see http://pub.dartlang.org/packages/dartabase_migration

     Version
-    	0.4.0 -adapted model for migration 0.4.0 see compatibility below 0.3.0 -fixed possible crash in < 0.3.0 with mysql adapter, -changed model method_names to methodNames (Dart Style Guide)
+    	0.4.1 -adapted model to work with old and new migration files 0.4.0 -adapted model for migration 0.4.0 see compatibility below 0.3.0 -fixed possible crash in < 0.3.0 with mysql adapter, -changed model method_names to methodNames (Dart Style Guide)